-- Any Incident that results in significant Business disruption will be called as Major Incident
+- Any Incident that results in significant Business disruption will be called a Major Incident

 - Major incidents require shorter resolution timescales and greater urgency due to its impact on Business.

-- Definition of what is “Major” must be agreed and mapped onto the overall Incident prioritization process.
+- The definition of what is “Major” must be agreed upon and mapped onto the overall Incident prioritization process.

 - May require a MI team under the leadership of the Incident Manager.

 - Should not divert the attention of the Service Desk Manager.

 - At times an Emergency change might be triggered to resolve a Major Incident.